Adrian Bird: Awards and honours

 Bird was elected a Fellow of the Royal Society (FRS) in 1989, his nomination read:

 Adrian Bird is the leading authority on DNA methylation in animal cells.
 He demonstrated a rolling circle mechanism for ribosomal gene amplification.
 He showed that DNA methylation sites can be mapped using restriction enzymes and thus showed semi-conservative copying of methylation patterns.
 He showed convincingly that the doublet CpG is a source of mutation in vertebrates which led to the use of 'GpG' restriction enzymes to detect polymorphisms linked to genetic diseases.
 He discovered unmethylated 'HTF' islands at the 5i ends of housekeeping genes.
 This discovery has allowed new strategies for mapping and identifying genes and it has allowed Bird to propose that the unmethylated HTF islands identify DNA sequences to be kept constantly available within the nucleus.

 Bird was awarded the Gabor Medal in 1999 "in recognition of his pioneering work in the study of global mechanisms by which transcription of the mammalian genome is regulated and for his exploration into the molecular basis of fundamental biological mechanisms, particularly his development of ways of analysing methylation patterns of eukaryotic DNA using endonucleases and the discovery of and continued research into a new class of DNA sequences found in all vertebrates".
 He received the Louis-Jeantet Prize for Medicine in the same year, and was made a Commander of the Order of the British Empire in the Queen's Birthday Honours in 2005.

 In 2011, he was a recipient of the Gairdner Foundation International Award, "for his pioneering discoveries on DNA methylation and its role in gene expression."
 The following year Bird won the 2012 GlaxoSmithKline Prize.
 In 2013, he was named a Thomson Reuters Citation Laureate and received the 2013 BBVA Foundation Frontiers of Knowledge Award in Biomedicine "for his discoveries in the field of epigenetics".

 In 2013, Bird was tipped as a potential winner of the Nobel Prize in Physiology or Medicine for "fundamental discoveries concerning DNA methylation and gene expression" though the prize later went to James Rothman, Randy Schekman and Thomas C. Südhof.

 He was knighted in the 2014 New Year Honours for services to science.

 In 2016, he was elected as a foreign associate of the National Academy of Sciences and received the Shaw Prize together with Huda Y. Zoghbi.
 In 2017 he received the Charles Rudolphe Brupbacher Prize.

 He was awarded the Buchanan Medal of the Royal Society in 2018 for his medical discoveries, and elected a Fellow of the Academy of Medical Sciences (FMedSci) in 2001.
 In 2020 he was awarded the Brain Prize.
+In 2026 he received the Louisa Gross Horwitz Prize jointly with Huda Zoghbi.